MindricanRares/moving-to-new-office/README.md

-This is a very simple project to learn some bootstrap and have fun at the office.
+This is a very simple project to learn some bootstrap, github pages and rss readers.